Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/ShellCodeLoader3/README.md

 Shellcode loader (written in C#) that implements several antivirus bypass and defense evasion techniques.

 #### FEATURES
-  - Implements classic shellcode injection via Asynchronous Procedure Calls (APC)
+  - Implements shellcode injection using Asynchronous Procedure Call (APC) and the NtTestAlert function
   - Shellcode handling
     - AES-256 encryption in CBC mode
     - Encrypted shellcode is Base64-encoded and loaded from a local file